Space Force: All Your Questions Answered About Trump’s New Military Branch Proposal

 This is not out of the realm of possibility as China annihilated one of their own satellites back in 2007 to test the might of their weapons.
 Russia, also, has developed a special missile that is fully capable of tracking satellites out in space and destroying them.

-However, despite these threats, critics like Bernie Sanders believe that the White House should be focusing more on what is actually happening here on Earth, and taking into account the lack of health care in the US before they start concentrating on space.
+However, despite these threats, critics like Bernie Sanders believe that the White House should be focusing more on what is actually happening here on Earth, and taking into account the lack of health care in the U.S. before they start concentrating on space.

 “Maybe, just maybe, we should make sure our people are not dying because they lack health insurance before we start spending billions to militarize outer space.”